A Search for Extraterrestrial Technosignatures in Archival FAST Survey Data Using a New Procedure: Data and Results

 \subsection{The observed and simulated data}

 In this paper, we apply our method to the same observational data as in \citet{Zhang2020a}.
-The data were collected during a drift-scan survey performed by FAST during commissioning in July, 2019.
+The 5-hour data were collected during a drift-scan survey performed by FAST during commissioning in July, 2019.
 The declination (Dec) of FAST's pointing was a constant, but the accurate real-time pointing information of the FAST was not yet available during the time of that observation \citep[as discussed in Section 4.3 in][]{Zhang2020a}.
 To make it possible for us to remove the persistent narrowband RFI according to the sky separation (Section \ref{sec:method.persistent}), we approximately calculated RA and Dec for the hits of each beam according to the scan velocity.
 Although there can be errors relative to the real pointings, it is enough for the work of RFI removal.
 We expect that accurate pointing information will be available in the future data of FAST's SETI commensal surveys.

 The dataset of ``hits'' was generated from the results of a real-time SETI spectrometer, SERENDIP VI \citep{Cobb2000, Archer2016}, which was used to process the raw observational data.
 With the SERENDIP VI system, the power spectrum was calculated at each signal time, covering frequency bands from 1000--1500 MHz with a resolution of about 3.725 Hz.
 The power of each frequency channel, normalized with respect to the baseline, was compared to a signal-to-noise ratio (S/N) threshold.
 At each signal time, the frequency channels that exceed the threshold ($\mathrm{S/N}>30$) were recorded as ``hits".
-The information of each hit, including the signal time, frequency, telescope pointing at the moment, etc., is the input data for the RFI removal programs.
+The information of each hit includes the signal power, time, frequency, telescope pointing at the moment, etc. Normally, only these hits, rather than the complete spectra, are recorded for commensal sky surveys, which is different from common targeted observations.
+The reason is that sky surveys are typically long-term observations, and recording the full spectra ($\sim 38$ billion spectral points per second) is expensive and difficult.
 For more information on the real-time data processing, see \citet{Zhang2020a}.

 The hits generated as described above are the initial data for a RFI removal program, and thus the input of our procedure.
 For reference, we plot the original data for the first $\SI{1800}{s}$, i.e.~the hits on the frequency--time ($f$--$t$) plane, in Figure \ref{fig:raw1800s}.